geek111/GH_pull-merge-revert/README.md

 ```

 Open `http://127.0.0.1:5000/` in your browser and follow the instructions to merge or revert pull requests using the browser.
+The landing page now includes a **Remember token** option that persists your GitHub token in `config.json` for future sessions.

 ## Building an executable